SkyhighSecurity/cloudconnector-docker/README.md

 # FAQ

 ### Can I run this in production?
-For performance reasons we recommend a dedication virtual machine for production workloads.
+For performance reasons we recommend a dedicated virtual machine for production workloads.
 The container is intended as solution for lab and POC environments.

 ### Is this supported?
 While cloud connector is fully supported, however this installation method is not officially supported by Skyhigh Security.